answebdev/shoppies/README.md

 ### Development

 In terms of developing the application, I decided to build the app using React and CSS Modules.
 I decided to use pure CSS, instead of using frameworks, and used Flexbox and media queries to create an application that would be responsive on both desktop and mobile devices.
-To provide a better user experience, I used minimal animations from [React Transition Group](http://reactcommunity.org/react-transition-group/ "React Transition Group") and [Animista](https://animista.net/ "Animista").
+To provide a better user experience, I used animations from [React Transition Group](http://reactcommunity.org/react-transition-group/ "React Transition Group") and [Animista](https://animista.net/ "Animista").
+I used React Transition Group for the fade in and fade out effect when adding and removing movies.
+Animista was used on the IMDB image logo on the nominated movie cards to provide a nice pulsating effect when the nominated movie card is added.

 [Back To Top](#Table-of-Contents)